cryptpad/blog/posts/tutorial-two-factor-authentication.md

 You can then click on the “**Recover your account**” link, that will ask your username and password again.
-Once that done, you end up in the page asking for your recovery code, however there is also a section to unfold “<i class="fa fa-caret-right"></i> **Forgot recovery code**” which shows a datablock that an instance administrator needs to disable 2FA for you.
+Once that done, you end up in the page asking for your recovery code, however there is also a section to unfold “<i class="fa fa-caret-right"></i> **Forgot recovery code**” which shows a data-block that you can give to an instance administrator so that they can disable 2FA for your account.

 Now, you can contact your instance administrator, politely explaining the situation and attaching this data block, and patiently wait for their answer.